 Many of these resources take the form of quitlines: phone numbers that users can call or text to get personalized, evidence-based advice on how to quit.
 Anyone in Kentucky can use these services free, with no referral needed from a healthcare provider.

-A side-by-side comparison of Kentucky's three free quitlines is available in addition to the information below.
+A side-by-side comparison of Kentucky's free quitlines is available in addition to the information below.

 Quit Now Kentucky

 The most popular quitline is Quit Now Kentucky, which offers confidential, one-on-one coaching for Kentuckians who want to quit tobacco products, including cigarettes, cigars, e-cigarettes, dip and chew.
 Some people are eligible for free nicotine replacement therapy.
 Coaching is available by phone or online chat in English or Spanish.
 Quit Now Kentucky is available to people of all ages.
 This Quit Now Kentucky Cessation Services Fact Sheet explains the services offered by Quit Now Kentucky.

 Quit Now Kentucky is available from 7 a.m. to 1 a.m.
 Eastern time (6 a.m. to midnight Central time), seven days a week.